Sean Murphy Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

+- The Brewers pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Brewers have the 10th-ranked team ERA across all league pitching staffs (3.96).
+- The Brewers have the eighth-ranked team ERA among all league pitching staffs (3.89).

-- His last appearance was on Sunday against the Cincinnati Reds, when the righty tossed 5 2/3 innings, surrendering three earned runs while allowing six hits.
+- His most recent time out came on Saturday against the Atlanta Braves, when the righty went six innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.